I won’t lie: the truth about activewear is pretty discouraging.

 Most conventional activewear contains microplastics, endocrine-disrupting chemicals, antimicrobial treatments, and other potentially toxic chemicals that can threaten your long-term health.

-This article is already quite long, so I’m not going to dive deep into why most conventional activewear may be bad for your health here.
+This specific article is already quite long, so I’m not going to dive deep into why most conventional activewear may be bad for your health here.
 But if you’d like to learn more, check out this (member-exclusive) deep dive.
 I give you the rundown on why fabrics like polyester are bad, the issue of PFAS “forever chemicals” in leggings, and more.

 (I also address why I’m not concerned about the small amount of spandex used in all natural/organic leggings, including the ones below.)